 Heart failure in people ages 1 year or older

-Entresto (sacubitril / valsartan) is a combination of two medications that work together to treat heart failure.
-Together, they're known as an angiotensin receptor-neprilysin inhibitor (ARNI).
+Entresto (sacubitril / valsartan) is made of two medications that work together to treat heart failure.
+This combination is called an angiotensin receptor-neprilysin inhibitor (ARNI).

 Sacubitril is a neprilysin inhibitor.
-It works by blocking a protein in your body called neprilysin.
-This prevents the breakdown of substances called natriuretic peptides.
-These help relax your blood vessels and lower your blood pressure.
-They're important for preventing worsening of heart failure.
+It blocks a protein in your body called neprilysin.
+This stops neprilysin from breaking down substances called natriuretic peptides.
+It helps these natriuretic peptides stick around in the body longer.
+This helps relax your blood vessels and lower your blood pressure.
+This is important for preventing heart failure from getting worse.

 Valsartan is an angiotensin receptor blocker (ARB).
-It blocks angiotensin II, a hormone that narrows blood vessels.
-In doing so, valsartan relaxes blood vessels, which lowers your blood pressure and allows more blood to get to your heart and other organs.
+It works by blocking angiotensin II, a hormone that usually narrows blood vessels.
+By blocking this hormone, valsartan relaxes blood vessels.
+This lowers your blood pressure and makes it easier for more blood to get to your heart and other parts of the body.

 Source: DailyMed